Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

 The process of creating a new variable is called declaration.
 To declare a new variable,
-use an element containing a string that Kaeon FUSION does not recognize to serve as the alias (so you could your a variable x, but not Log Line), and nest within it a command that returns the value you want you variable to store.
+use an element containing a string that Kaeon FUSION does not recognize to serve as the alias (so you could name your variable x, but not Log Line), and nest within it a command that returns the value you want you variable to store.

 _Note: To nest an element means to make it a child of another element._